 Date night 2: Sweets, sips & spirited competition

 Visit Logan Square’s Chicago Distilling Company for a tour to learn how the third-generation distillers turn locally farmed grain into vodka, whiskey, and award-winning gin.
 You’ll find Emporium Arcade Bar just next door, where you can challenge your date to a match on one of the 24 arcade games, 13 pinball machines, or six pool tables.

 Your resting place for the night?
 Bar-restaurant-inn Longman & Eagle.
 The six-room hideaway sits above the first-floor, whiskey-focused tavern and features eclectic furnishings and commissioned art.

 Book an intimate apartment-style suite at Ivy Hotel, a boutique gem just off The Magnificent Mile.
 The 63 guest rooms come with cozy Michigan goose-down pillows and Frette bathrobes.
 You can get the romance going with breakfast in bed.

 Embark on a romantic stroll or bike ride through Chicago’s Gold Coast, one of the country’s most affluent neighborhoods.
 Admire historic mansions and maybe pop into one of the areas swanky boutiques.

 Next, jet up to the 94th floor of 875 N. Michigan Ave. (formerly the John Hancock Center).
-Dare to step onto TILT at 360 CHICAGO, the observation deck’s 1,000-foot thrill ride that offers heart-poundings views of the skyline.
-Then head across the street for dinner at Spiaggia, for the upscale Italian that’s a favorite date night spot of local celebrities, including Barack and Michelle Obama.
+Dare to step onto TILT at 360 CHICAGO, the observation deck’s 1,000-foot thrill ride that offers heart-pounding views of the skyline.
+Afterward, have dinner on a rooftop at NoMi Kitchen or Shanghai Terrace.
+Watching the city skyline light up around you is the perfect way to end a romantic date night.